cloudflare/cloudflare-docs/content/email-routing/email-workers/_index.md

 With Email Workers you can leverage the power of Cloudflare Workers to implement any logic you need to process your emails and create complex rules.
 These rules determine what happens when you receive an email.

 Creating your own rules with Email Workers is as easy or complex as you want.
 You can begin using one of the starter templates that are pre-populated with code for popular use-cases.
-These templates allow you to create a blocklist, allowlist or send notifications to Slack.
-Advanced users can also write their own code, and skip the starter templates.
+These templates allow you to create a blocklist, allowlist, or send notifications to Slack.

 If you prefer, you can skip the templates and use custom code.
 You can, for example, create logic that only accepts messages from a specific address, and then forwards them to one or more of your verified email addresses, while also alerting you on Slack.